n-stefan/diabloblazor/README.md

 IDE: latest Visual Studio Community 2022 Preview.

-If you want to try out WebAssembly AOT compilation, install the following .NET SDK workload from an elevated command prompt:
+The `wasm-tools` SDK workload is required, install it from an elevated command prompt:

 `dotnet workload install wasm-tools`

-Then publish the app:
+If you want to try out WebAssembly AOT compilation, publish the app:

 `dotnet publish -c Release`